30/11/2022 0 Comments

 Power outages bring life to a standstill and cost us money.
 Currently, electrical outages cost Canadians approximately CAD12 billion each year.

 The best solution is to have a backup generator.
-They range from small units which power a few appliances, to large generators that power an entire commercial building or home.
+They range from small units which power a few appliances or your entire home to large generators that power an entire commercial building or industrial facility.